 Brain Fog and Stress Eating

-Do it feels like your head contains cotton candy where there once was dense intellectual nervous tissue?
+May 04, 2021Do it feels like your head contains cotton candy where there once was dense intellectual nervous tissue?
 The lights are on, but there’s nobody home.
 You may have difficulty making up your mind.
 Small decisions are a big deal.
 You need more coffee to focus, more snacks to stay awake, and more booze at night for temporary relief from the fog.
 In more severe cases, you might have headaches, problems with your vision, or even nausea.
 Raise your hand if this is you.
 I know, I've been there too.

 Do you notice that you are eating more than usual?
 Eating when you aren't actually hungry?
 You sleepwalk to the fridge and wake up with crumbs in the bed and all over your face.
-You may have a double whammy of stress eating and brain fog
+You may have a double whammy of stress eating and brain fog.

 It's common for women going through menopause to complain of what researchers sometimes call "brain fog" -- forgetfulness and difficulty concentrating and thinking clearly.